Chatatata/AoAHW3/README.md

-# AoAHW3
+# AoAHW3_1
-Analysis of Algorithms, Assignment 3.
+Analysis of Algorithms, Assignment 3, Part 1.

-Implements bare-bones radis sort.
+Implements bare-bones radix sort.
 Needs further optimization efforts to make it production-grade.

 Pull requests will be gladly accepted, if you have suggestions.